Would you drive a car made out of plastic?

 According to the Ecology Center, an environmental watchdog group, these chemicals can escape into a car's interior air for years after it's made, slowly poisoning the owner and occupants.
 To their credit, auto manufacturers have begun taking steps to use more environmentally friendly materials for car interiors (source: Ecology Center).

-For more information about the important role of plastics in automotive manufacturing, follow the links on the next page.
+For more information about the important role of plastics in automotive manufacturing, follow the links below.

 Related HowStuffWorks Articles